Mutual Funds

 • Pricing at NAV: Shares are bought and sold at net asset value (NAV), calculated once per day after the market closes

-• Forward pricing: Securities and Exchange Commission (SEC) Rule 22c-1 requires that all buy and sell orders execute at the next calculated NAV - you cannot lock in today's price for a future order
+• Forward pricing: All buy and sell orders execute at the next calculated NAV (not the prior day's NAV): you cannot lock in today's price for a future order

 • Transaction with the fund: Investors buy from and sell back to the fund company directly (not on an exchange)